icy/pacapt/ARCHITECTURE.md

 * [`gen_tests.rb`](bin/gen_tests.rb): To deal with our tests DSL as mentioned in the section [`tests`](#tests)

-The very tricky program [`bin/gen_stats.sh`] is used to generate the table of all supported operations that you see from the [README.md](README.md#implemented-operations).
-The algorithm was designed and implemented _once_ and since then no further change was made :D Well, it's so scary to touch that part, as long as it's working.
+The very tricky program [`bin/gen_stats.sh`]`bin/gen_stats.sh is used to generate the table of all supported operations that you see from the [README.md](README.md#implemented-operations).
+The algorithm was designed and implemented _once_ and since then no further change has ever been made :D Well, it's so scary to touch that part, as long as it's working.
-To script requires all method in [`lib/`](lib/) to follow a strict syntax which you can see from the code:
+It requires all methods in [`lib/`](lib/) to follow a strict syntax which you can see from the code:

 ```